MoizAbdul56/3060U_Back/README.md

 ```
 If you don't want to create an environment variable you can replace it with your directory that takes you to lib instead.

-We used Visual Studio Code for JUnit Testing
+We used Visual Studio Code for JUnit Testing.
+For the Reader testing Intellij was used.